WhatDanDoes/silid/docs/identity-auth0-schema/README.md

-# Auth0-Supported Agent-Profile Schema for Team-Organization Modelling
+# Auth0-Supported Agent-Profile Schema

 One of Auth0's critical core offerings is the [normalization](https://auth0.com/docs/users/user-profiles#data-normalization) of the agent profile data offered by third-party _Identity Providers_ (e.g. Facebook, Google, et al).
 Another core offering is the ability to [customize an agent's profile](https://auth0.com/docs/users/user-profiles#custom-user-profile-data).

-It is through this _profile customization_ that the Identity application enables the creation and management of _Organizations_, _Teams_, and the agent memberships therein.
+It is through this _profile customization_ that the Identity application enables the creation of custom agent data.

 This document is accompanied by a [formal schema definition](https://json-schema.org/).
 It was inferred using [this tool](https://www.liquid-technologies.com/online-json-to-schema-converter) and can be obtained [here](schema.json).